is a writer and producer based out of Los Angeles

 in 2014, boom! decided to relocate to New York City.

 they took over a brownstone in bed-stuy.

-living communally, they turned their basement into a rehearsal space, an art gallery, and a community staple.
+living communally, they turned their home into a rehearsal and performance space, an underground art gallery, and a community staple.

 ellen and her co-conspirator robert packed up a tiny prius with an absurd amount of books (and one very grumpy cat), and drove across country to los angeles, california. they settled down in echo park where they shop for vintage sunglasses and don't sweat the small stuff.

 decided they wanted to create work that focuses on putting women in the spotlight.

 together, they have created chap.three, a company that focuses on telling stories that haven't been seen, from people who haven't been heard.